rgaveiga/optionlab/README.md

 ## Contributions

-Although functional, **OptionLab** is still in its early stages of development.
-The author has limited time available to work on this library, which is why contributions from individuals with expertise in options and Python programming are greatly appreciated.

 ### Dev setup

 This repository uses `poetry` as a package manager.
 Install `poetry` as per the [poetry docs](https://python-poetry.org/docs/#installing-with-pipx).
-It is recommended to install poetry version 1.4.0 if there are issues with the latest versions.
+It is recommended to install `poetry` version 1.4.0 if there are issues with the latest versions.

-Once poetry is installed, set up your virtual environment for the repo with the following:
+Once `poetry` is installed, set up your virtual environment for the repository with the following:

 ```
 cd optionlab/